PVSAmulya/type-ahead-auto-complete/README.md

 * Tried implementing all the features mentioned in the take home project.
 * Currently if user types first few letters, if the API call returns movies list.
 If user clicks enter, saving those few letters as a movie pill.
 I am taking few letters as a pill because: API call can fetch a specific movie just by giving first few letters of the movie title.
 Therefore, I kept it as is.
 If we think that looks like a bug or hinders the user performance, We can fix it.
 * If there is any technical error, say API error or API key error and if user searching for sixth movie title.
 Created a user notification message.
+* We can delete the selected pills from the search bar.
+Also, backspace works to remove the selected movie.
+Whereas, I believe, backspace works only on windows.
+I haven't tested in Mac Book.